› University Rankings

 Each year, U.S. News and World Report ranks the nation’s top universities and graduate programs.
 Each year, Case Western Reserve University earns its spot among the country’s best colleges.

-Over the past five years, a number of graduate and professional programs at Case Western Reserve University have topped U.S. News and World Report's Best Graduate Schools charts, including health law and social work at No. 8 and biomedical engineering at No. 10.
+Over the past five years, a number of graduate and professional programs at Case Western Reserve University have topped U.S. News and World Report’s Best Graduate Schools charts, including health law at No. 3, social work at No. 8 and biomedical engineering at No. 15.

 Other recent graduate and professional program ratings (various dates) include: